sago007/oastat/README.md

     oastat -f "~/.openarena/baseoa/games.log" --backend "DbiXX" --dbarg "mysql dbname oastat username openarena"

 ## Windows version
+A precompiled version for Windows can be found at: http://files.poulsander.com/~poul19/public_files/oastat/ This version is compiled on a Debian system using MXE (http://mxe.cc/).

 The windows version only has support for XMl output and sqlite.
 The reason it does not support mySQL and PostgreSQL is because I was not able to compile a version of cppdb that supported it.

 The Windows version includes two scripts: